 Once upon a time, Las Vegas was the only spot for legal sports betting in the US.
 That’s no longer the case.
 Sports betting is now legal in a growing list of states, including here in Michigan.
-Operators in the legal states are releasing odds that are right in line with Sin City for the upcoming Masters.
+Operators in legal states are releasing odds that are right in line with Sin City for the upcoming Masters.

 The Masters is technically considered an invitation-only event.
 However, there’s also a list of criteria that make it clear who can be expected to participate.
-Among the automatic qualifiers are past Masters champions and winners of any other major over the past five years, while preference is also given to the current Official World Golf Rankings.
+Among the automatic qualifiers are past Masters champions and winners of any other major over the past five years, while preference is also given to the current Official World Golf Ranking.

 The green jacket was worn proudly by members at Augusta National from 1937-48.
-Beginning in 1949, the winner of the Masters was awarded one, as well.
+Beginning in 1949, the winner of the Masters was awarded one as well.
 All previous winners of the tournament also received a green jacket retroactively.
-The tradition continues to this day with the awarding of the jacket serving as a made-for-TV moment.
+The tradition continues to this day, with the awarding of the jacket serving as a made-for-TV moment.

 In some circles, there are US Masters betting pools that are similar to what you might find for March Madness or the NFL playoffs.
 The pool allows entrants to pick a golfer they like from several different tiers.
 There may be an entry fee attached that is then distributed to the winner or winners when all is said and done.